 - One day was not enough time to fully explore this special national park.
 With the Pavlova Strana horseshoe-bend lookout, island monasteries, family wineries, and more villages left to explore, I hope we’ll soon be back to Lake Skadar.

-- See my Montenegro guide for more ideas and travel tips.
+- See my Montenegro guide and all my posts from the Balkans for more ideas and travel tips.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.
 My husband, Shawn, created the video and 360° photos.